 The completely redesigned user interface of The Portal to Texas History has encouraged historians, genealogists, and everyday users to research their individual areas of interests.
 Internal user testing continues to uncover insights on how users interact with the Portal's vast catalog of public records, historical documents and artifacts.

 News & Announcements: In the News

 Wesley G. Phelps received his B.A. and M.A. from the University of North Texas and his Ph.D. in history from Rice University.
+He is currently an assistant professor of history at Sam Houston State University in Huntsville, Texas, where he teaches courses on recent United States history, the American South, and LGBTQ history.
 His current research focuses on gay and lesbian political activism in the late twentieth century.

 Looking for a summer job on campus?
 Want to gain work experience to develop your professional resume?
 Come work at the UNT Libraries!